Dennicka/propbot/README.md

 to real risk limits.
 Never resume trading until the root cause is investigated and addressed, then follow the existing two-step `resume-request`/`resume-confirm` flow to clear HOLD.

+## Pre-trade risk gate

+Routers and orchestrator flows now run a lightweight `risk_gate(order_intent)` helper before dispatching manual hedges or orchestrated plans.
+The helper reads the current exposure snapshot and verifies that adding the requested intent (`intent_notional`, optional position increments) would stay inside `MAX_TOTAL_NOTIONAL_USDT` and `MAX_OPEN_POSITIONS`.
+When a cap would be breached the API responds with `{"ok": false, "reason": "risk.max_notional"}` or `{..., "reason": "risk.max_open_positions"}` and skips order submission.
+Dry-run executions bypass the gate so operators can rehearse flows without touching live limits.

 - **Risk limits**
   - `MAX_POSITION_USDT` and `MAX_POSITION_USDT__<SYMBOL>` — per-symbol notional
     caps.